 Talbot House – “All Rank Abandon, Ye Who Enter Here”

 The first thing we saw at Talbot House was the garden.
-It was spacious and green.
-There were beautiful flowering shrubs all over the grassy lawn.
+It was spacious and green, with beautiful flowering shrubs all over the grassy lawn.
 Butterflies flitted everywhere.
-It was a haven, and I let out a nice exhale.
+It felt like a haven, and I let out a nice exhale.
 In my first five minutes there, I saw why so many soldiers from the Great War and the nearby Ypres Salient found peace at Talbot House.
 As Sgt.
 Jacob Bennett of the Scots Guards wrote of his own visit – “In April 1916 I spent two happy days at Talbot House, and in that Garden, where all was Peace in the midst of war.”

 The story of Talbot House is a very moving one, and I stumbled on it by chance while researching for my WWI historical-fiction novel.
-In an interesting coincidence, it was also by chance that I stumbled on the place itself in Belgium.
-While my husband and I were exploring Ypres, I saw a sign for Poperinghe, and it was only a few miles down the road.
-I immediately thought of Talbot House.
-Since we had a car, it was an easy side track.
+In an interesting coincidence, we also stumbled on the place itself by chance in Belgium.
+While my husband and I explored Ypres, I saw a sign for Poperinghe, only a few miles down the road, and I immediately thought of Talbot House.
+Since we had a car, we decided to make the side track.
 And wouldn’t you just know it?
-For both my husband and me, the impromptu visit to Talbot House was one of the highlights of our trip.
+For both my husband and me, the impromptu visit to Talbot House proved one of the highlights of our trip.

-Nicknamed “Toc H” by the British army, Talbot House was founded in December 1915 by a British Army Senior Chaplain, Rev. Neville Talbot.
-He wanted to provide the British troops in Poperinghe with a place to escape from the horrors of war, yet also where they would be protected from the evils of vice.
-Rev. Philp B. Clayton, a chaplain from the 16th Brigade who was known affectionately as “Tubby,” was tapped to run the new establishment.
+Nicknamed “Toc H” by the British army, Talbot House came into being in December 1915, thanks to a British Army Senior Chaplain, Rev. Neville Talbot.
+He wanted to provide the British troops in Poperinghe with a place to escape the horrors of war, yet also stay clean from the evils of vice.
+Rev. Philp B. Clayton, a chaplain from the 16th Brigade known affectionately as “Tubby,” was tapped to run the new establishment.

-Talbot House probably catered to so many because of its famous creed – anyone was welcome, and rank counted for naught.
-Military hierarchy and barking orders were not welcome in Talbot House.
-It was a strict rule evidenced by the adjusted Dante quote that Clayton had above his office door (see title of this article!)
+Talbot House catered to so many because of its famous creed – anyone was welcome, and rank counted for naught.
+Military hierarchy and barking orders were not welcome in Talbot House, a strict rule evidenced by the adjusted Dante quote Clayton hung above his office door (see title of this article!)
 The protocol created scores of friendships among men and women who wouldn’t normally associate with one another.
-Captains and privates sat together and had tea parties.
-They huddled together at the maps in the foyer and spoke of the places they had been and the battles they had fought (today, their fingerprints remain visible on those maps).
-They played the piano and sang rousing numbers together in the “Canteen Room,” where there was ample supplies of fresh tea, cocoa, and cakes.
+Captains and privates sat together for tea parties.
+They huddled together at the maps in the foyer and spoke of the places they had been and the battles they fought (today, their fingerprints remain visible on those maps).
+They played the piano and sang rousing numbers together in the “Canteen Room,” which had ample supplies of fresh tea, cocoa, and cakes.
 The garden was also a popular place to mingle.
 Its lush grounds were a sight for many sore eyes that saw only ripped up ground, mud, and death.

 The Upper Room became a well-known sanctuary in Poperinghe.
-In 1917, the room was packed to the gills for Easter services.
-Multitudes of soldiers were baptized and confirmed there.
+In 1917, people packed it to the gills for Easter services.
+Multitudes of soldiers got baptized and confirmed there.
 Many a Tommy also received his first communion from Clayton in this room, and for a tragic number of them, like Corporal Archie Forest, it was also their last.
 “Archie stands alone in my experience – no easy thing to do,” Reverend Clayton later wrote in his diary.
-“After a few testing visits to Talbot House, Archie Forest had summed up Christianity, and found it greatly to his liking; after a week he had presented himself for baptism, a month later he was confirmed, and made his first communion, the week following he was killed a little past midnight at St. Jean on his way back to safety…” As he was instrumental in Archie’s spiritual journey, the death deeply impacted Reverend Clayton, and the memory of the bright-spirited boy never left him.
+“After a few testing visits to Talbot House, Archie Forest had summed up Christianity, and found it greatly to his liking; after a week he had presented himself for baptism, a month later he was confirmed, and made his first communion, the week following he was killed a little past midnight at St. Jean on his way back to safety…” Since Clayton had steered Archie through his spiritual journey, Archie’s death deeply impacted him, and the memory of the bright-spirited boy never left him.

 Neither did the spirit of his entire mission at Talbot House.
-When the war was over, P.B.
+When the war ended, P.B.
 Clayton returned to England and tried to start a second “Every Man’s Club” in London.
 Meanwhile, Maurice Coevoet, the original owner of the house in Poperinghe, moved back in and the visible signs of Talbot House fell away… for a time.
-Coevoet sold the house in 1929.
-It was bought by Lord Wakefield of Hythe and turned over to the “Talbot House de Poperinghe” association.
+Coevoet sold the house in 1929 to Lord Wakefield of Hythe, who turned it over to the “Talbot House de Poperinghe” association.
 They restored it to its WWI style and opened the doors once more for tourists and WWI pilgrims in 1931.
 Just like before, all were welcome.

-This summer, one of those pilgrims was myself.
-Talbot House has always occupied a special place in my heart, and it was a very special treat to see it with my own eyes.
-We were guided through the many rooms by a very kind resident priest.
-Somehow, they all felt familiar to me even though I’d never been there.
+This summer, I became one of those pilgrims.
+Talbot House has always held a special place in my heart, and seeing it with my own eyes was a very special treat.
+A very kind resident priest guided us through the many rooms.
+Somehow, they all felt familiar even though I’d never been there.
 I knew my way around the Canteen Room.
-I somehow “remembered” when the reading and writing rooms were packed with quiet soldiers.
-We were the only ones in the theater room that day, but I still heard the laughter and hoots of soldiers in their prime.
-The Upper Room especially seemed like a place I had been before.
+I somehow “remembered” when soldiers packed the now quiet reading and writing rooms.
+I heard the laughter and hoots of soldiers in the empty theater room.
+The Upper Room especially felt like a place I had been before.
 Because of the many pictures I have seen of it?
 Or was it the sense of “home away from home” that Clayton worked so hard to provide?
-Perhaps it has remained there even after an entire century.
-Because I must say, the whole experience was one of welcome.
+Perhaps that spirit remains even after an entire century, because I felt so welcome within those walls.

-So, that’s how it was that I sat in the famous Canteen Room at Talbot House and enjoyed tea and scones with the priest there.
+So, that’s how I sat in the famous Canteen Room at Talbot House and enjoyed tea and scones with the priest there.
 The piano that hundreds of WWI Tommies played and sang on sat right behind me.
-The window showed a splendid view of the sunny garden, and the “Friendship Corner” was plainly visible on the opposite wall.
+The window showed a splendid view of the sunny garden, and I could the “Friendship Corner” on the opposite wall.
 I sipped my tea and smiled.
 For once, and just like P.B.
 Clayton wanted, I felt right at home.